-FOR M 10-K (Mar k One) ■ ANNUAL REPORT PURSUANT TO SECTION 13 CT OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year end led November 30, 2016 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to lle No. 000-27688 PONENTS, INC. t as specified in its charter) Nevada 11-2602030 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 95 East Jefryn Boulevard Deer Park, New York 11729 (Address of principal executive offices) (Zip Code) 95-1818 umber, including area code) Securities registered pursuant to Title of Each Class Section 12(b) of the Exchange Act: to be so Registered: Name of each exchange on which registered None None • er Section 12(g) of the Act: Par Value \$0.001 Preferred Stock c Purchase Rights of Class) Indicate by check mark if the registrant is a well-known seasoned issuer, a s defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursu aant to Section 13 or Section 15(d) of the Exchange Act.
-Yes □ No ☒ quired to be filed by Section 13 or 15(d) of the Securities Exchange Act of registrant was required to file such reports), and (2) has been subject to such Indicate by check mark whether the registrant has submitted electronical required to be submitted and posted pursuant to Rule 405 of Regulation S was required to submit and post such files.
-Yes $\boxtimes$ No $\square$ ly and posted on its corporate Web site, if any, every Interactive Data File T during the preceding 12 months (or such shorter period that the registrant 405 of Regulation S-K is not contained herein, and will not be contained, to ation statement incorporated by reference in Part III of this Form 10-K or Indicate by check mark whether the registrant is a large accelerated filer, See definitions of "large accelerated filer", "accelerated filer", and "smaller", an accelerated filer, a non-accelerated filer, or a smaller reporting company. er reporting company" in Rule 12b-2 of the Exchange Act.
-Large Accelerated Filer □ Non-accelerated Filer □ (Do not check if a smaller reporting company) Accelerated Filer □ Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defin ed in Rule 12b-2 of the Exchange Act).
-Yes □ No 🗵 As of May 31, 2016, the aggregate market value of the issued and outstart closing price of the common stock, was approximately \$4.1 million. nding common stock held by non-affiliates of the registrant, based upon the The Registrant's common stock outstanding as of February 26, 2017, was 10,224,431 shares of common stock.
+(Ma rk One) OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the fiscal year ended November 30, 2017 \square TRANSITION REPORT PURSUANT TO SECTION 1 3 OR 15(d) OF THE SECURITIES EX KCHANGE ACT OF 1934 For the transition period d from to Commission I File No. 000-27688 IPONENTS, INC. nt as specified in its charter) <0.000 Nevada (State or Other Jurisdiction of 602030 Employer Incorporation or Organization) cation No.) 95 East Jefryn Boulevard Deer Park, New York (Address of principal executive offices) 1729 Code) 595-1818 number, including area code) Securities registered pursuant to Section 12(b) of the Exchange Act: Title of Each Class to be so Registered: None nge on which registered der Section 12(g) of the Act: one Preferred Stoc s, Par Value \$0.001 k Purchase Rights of Class) Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities s Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports purs suant to Section 13 or Section 15(d) of t the Exchange Act.
+Yes \square No \boxtimes Indicate by check mark whether the registrant: (1) has filed all reports r 1934 during the preceding 12 months, (or for such shorter period that the filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronical required to be submitted and posted pursuant to Rule 405 of Regulation S was required to submit and post such files.
+Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item the best of the registrant's knowledge, in the definitive proxy or informamendment to Form 10-K. \Box Indicate by check mark whether the registrant is a large accelerated filer, emerging growth company.
+See definitions of "large accelerated filer, company" in Rule 12b-2 of the Exchange Act.
+Large Accelerated Filer □ Non-accelerated Filer □ (Do not check if a smaller reporting company) Accelerated Filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant new or revised financial accounting standards provided pursuant to Secti nsition period for complying with any Indicate by check mark whether the registrant is a shell company (as defi ned in Rule 12b-2 of the Exchange Act e).
+Yes \square No \boxtimes As of May 31, 2017, the aggregate market value of the issued and outstaclosing price of the common stock, was approximately \$2.04 million. anding common stock held by non-affil liates of the registrant, based upon the The Registrant's common stock outstanding as of February 26, 2018, wa s 5,224,431 shares of common stock.

-f10k2016_surgecomponents.htm Form Type: 10-K Page 2 Edgar Agents LLC SURGE COMPONENTS, INC. 02/28/2017 01:22 PM
+f10k2017_surgecomponents.htm Form Type: 10-K Page 2 Edgar Agents LLC SURGE COMPONENTS, INC. 02/28/2018 12:40 PM